Education: The Foundation for a Successful Life with Wealth

 The key to the success of these programs is consistent and ongoing learning.
 If you only exercised one week per year, would you really expect to be in great shape?
 The same goes for education around wealth.
 It is a long-term process that requires commitment from all involved.

 The overall goal of the education process is to help develop the human and intellectual capital of a family while preparing them to be responsible owners and stewards of the family’s wealth.
 Our experience has taught us that with clear goals, high engagement from the family, and consistency, this can be accomplished!

-SunTrust Private Wealth Management is a marketing name used by SunTrust Bank, SunTrust Banks Trust Company (Cayman) Ltd., SunTrust Delaware Trust Company, SunTrust Investment Services, Inc., SunTrust Advisory Services, Inc., each of which are affiliates of SunTrust Banks, Inc. Banking and trust products and services, including investment management products and services, are provided by SunTrust Bank and SunTrust Delaware Trust Company.
+SunTrust Private Wealth Management is a marketing name used by SunTrust Bank, SunTrust Banks Trust Company (Cayman) Limited, SunTrust Delaware Trust Company, SunTrust Investment Services, Inc., SunTrust Advisory Services, Inc., and GFO Advisory Services, LLC which are each affiliates of SunTrust Banks, Inc. Banking and trust products and services, including investment management products and services, are provided by SunTrust Bank and SunTrust Delaware Trust Company.
 Securities and insurance (including annuities) are offered by SunTrust Investment Services, Inc., a SEC registered broker-dealer, member FINRA, SIPC, and a licensed insurance agency.
 Investment advisory services are offered by SunTrust Advisory Services, Inc., a SEC registered investment adviser.
 GFO Advisory Services, LLC is a SEC registered investment adviser that provides investment advisory services to a group of private investment funds and other non-investment advisory services to affiliates.